 It’s important to recognize that although inflation may be stubbornly high in the short term, we believe the trend will be lower throughout 2022.
 Further, as discussed in previous sections, we think a deceleration in economic growth later in the year will also necessitate a more deliberate rate hike cadence than currently forecast.
 We believe the Fed will want to keep monetary policy accommodative so that the labor market continues to improve, and waning inflation will allow them to do just that.

 Lastly, the Fed monitors financial conditions in accordance with their policy decisions.
 As rate hike expectations have increased for 2022, the yield curve started to flatten.
 As all investors do, we will monitor the yield curve for signs about the future path of interest rate hikes.
 As the curve flattens, the market is pricing in slower future economic growth, often the result of rate hikes.
 An inverted curve (shorter-term rates higher than longer-term rates) has almost always been an accurate signal of recession.
 The Fed is keenly aware of this and will go to great lengths not to invert the yield curve.
 In that sense, the Fed is somewhat beholden to the market’s ultimate interpretation of their policy stance.
 A curve that becomes dangerously flat would make it difficult for the Fed to execute the number of rate hikes (three) currently projected.

 U.S. Treasury Yields Higher in 2022

 Regardless of the shape of the curve, we are anticipating higher yields across the maturity spectrum in 2022.
 This expectation is consistent with positive economic growth, a tighter labor market, and a more benign inflationary environment.
-BMT strategy construction and positioning will focus on a shorter duration relative to benchmarks.
+Bryn Mawr Trust strategy construction and positioning will focus on a shorter duration relative to benchmarks.

 Credit Spreads are Tight but Still Compelling